StanislawZielinski/goit-react-hw-08-phonebook/README.md

-# goit-react-hw-08-phonebook
+Phonebook

 https://phonebookszielinski.netlify.app/

 description:
-Application allows to create user's personal phonebook (working with the backend, asynchronous queries).
+Application that allows to create user's personal phonebook (working with the backend, asynchronous queries).
 Registration and login.
-User can store, add, delete and filter contacts from the phone book.
+User can store, add, delete and filter contacts from the phonebook.
 Made with React-Router, RTK QUERY, Redux-Persist, Bootstrap, Notiflix

 Technologies: